 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and confirm that they are not obstructed by furniture or drapes.

 - Call Church Services.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?